bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 This might seem counterintuitive.
 Understanding how channels work as queues and how processes consume the items in each channel is fundamental to being able to write Nextflow pipelines.
+See the section entitled *'Understand how multiple input channels work'* in the Nextflow documentation for further explanation.
-The section on Operators in the Nextflow documentation is well worth reading and contains lots of small examples that illustrate the many ways in which it is possible to work with and manipulate channels.
+Also, the section on Operators is well worth reading and contains lots of small examples that illustrate the many ways in which it is possible to work with and manipulate channels.

 The `combine` operator is what we need in this case.
 It combines the items emitted by two channels resulting in all pairwise combinations.